algorandfoundation/puya/docs/principles.md

 ### Abstraction without obfuscation

-PuyaPy is a high level language (like Python), with support for things such as branching logic, operator precedence, etc., and not a set of "macros" for generating TEAL.
+Algorand Python is a high level language, with support for things such as branching logic, operator precedence, etc., and not a set of "macros" for generating TEAL.
 As such, developers will not be able to directly influence specific TEAL output, if this is desirable a language such as [Tealish](https://tealish.tinyman.org) is more appropriate.